-The migration from local hosting to public cloud involved more than 100 clients, 100,000 live data streams, 5,000 users and 10 billion data points.
+The migration from local hosting to the public cloud involved more than 100 clients, 100,000 live data streams, 5,000 users, and 10 billion data points.
 At first sight, the old and new environments may have looked similar but in reality, they were technically completely different.
 Hence, this operation – which Spacewell carried out in collaboration with DevoTeam – was not a “simple” lift & shift from one type of hosting to another.
 It was a challenging journey from an old infrastructure & architecture to a new cloud-native infrastructure.

 The migration was carried out in 2021 in a timeframe of 3 months.
 Preparations had started in 2018 with actual development starting in 2019.

 A broad majority (95%) of Cobundu customers migrated without any impact.
 This means:

 - Users were always able to log in, without any downtime

 - Dashboards & touchpoints were always available, without any downtime

 - No historical data got lost and sensor streaming (live data) was never disrupted

 The remaining 5% of customers who were in some measure impacted by the migration were those running very specific integrations or who were still in implementation mode.
 From those customers, we received positive feedback about how the migration was handled.